 About the CLI

 You can use the Splunk Enterprise command line interface (CLI) to monitor, configure, and run searches.
-The CLI help exists in the product and is accessible through a terminal or shell interface.
-This topic discusses how to access this information.
+The CLI help exists in the product and is accessible through a terminal window or command or shell prompt.
+Read this topic to learn how to access the CLI.

 Access the CLI

-The Splunk Enterprise CLI commands are located in
+The Splunk Enterprise CLI is located in the

 You can find the Splunk Enterprise installation path on your instance through Splunk Web by clicking Settings > Server settings > General settings.

-To access the Splunk Enterprise CLI, you need:
+To access the Splunk Enterprise CLI, you must have:

 - A shell prompt, command prompt, or PowerShell session